dbrennand/dbrennand.github.io/content/blog/ansible-collections-community-beszel.md

 showToc: true
 ---

-In this blog post I wanted to talk about how I ended up becoming a maintainer for the [`community.beszel`](https://github.com/ansible-collections/community.beszel) Ansible Collection and my learnings.
+In this blog post I wanted to talk about how I became a maintainer for the [`community.beszel`](https://github.com/ansible-collections/community.beszel) Ansible Collection and my learnings.

 # What is Beszel?